 Hey there!

-Commission drawn by the wonderful KardiaIsLazy, here in a resized version.
+Commission drawn by the wonderful KardiaIsLazy, here in a resized and slightly edited version.

 Table of Contents

-Because this page is quite long, I decided to make use of some newfangled technology: a table of contents.
+Because this page used to be quite long, I decided to make use of some newfangled technology: a table of contents.
+Even though I moved some of this page elsewhere now, I still keep this magnificient relic around.

 Click the yellow headlines in this list to get transported to their corresponding position on the page, and if you want to, use the yellow 'back' links throughout the site to return to this here table of contents.